Image by jospano_62

 By Bonnie L. Grant

-Polka dot plants are common houseplants with colorful foliar displays.
+Polka dot plants (Hypoestes phyllostachya) are common houseplants with colorful foliar displays.
 They are highly hybridized to produce a variety of colors and types of leaf spotting.
 Also called freckle face plant, this houseplant can grow in any type of indirect light but has best color in lower light situations.

 Polka Dot Plant Info